An oak barrel needs to be cured before it can be used for aging. Curing can take up to a week but your success depends on it, so don’t skip this step!

 - Place a towel between the barrel and the stand to prevent any moisture between the barrel and the stand.
 This will allow hoops to bleed and stay dry.

 - Insert the bung and place your barrel on a tray.
-Let it sit for at least 72 hours or up to 7 days.
+Let it sit for 7 days.

 - Got a leak?
 Top up with water and continue to let the barrel sit until it stops leaking.
 A small amount of barrel wax may also be applied where needed.